darktasevski/CompSci/Math/ratios_rates_percentages.md

 \end{aligned}
 $$

-constant of proportionality is $2$.
+The constant of proportionality is $2$.

 **Examples.**